Presidency of Ulysses S. Grant: Safe burglary conspiracy

 In September 1876, Orville E. Babcock, Superintendent of Public Works and Buildings, was indicted in a safe burglary conspiracy case and trial.
-In April, corrupt building contractors in Washington, D.C. were on trial for graft when a safe robbery occurred.
+In April, corrupt building contractors in Washington, D.C., were on trial for graft when a safe robbery occurred.
 Bogus secret service agents broke into a safe and attempted to frame Columbus Alexander, who had exposed the corrupt contracting ring.
 Babcock was named as part of the conspiracy, but later acquitted in the trial against the burglars.
-Evidence suggests that Backcock was involved with the swindles by the corrupt Washington Contractors Ring and he wanted revenge on Columbus Alexander, an avid reformer and critic of the Grant Administration.
-There was also evidence that safe burglary jury had been tampered with.
+Evidence suggests that Backcock was involved with the swindles by the corrupt Washington Contractors Ring, and he wanted revenge on Columbus Alexander, an avid reformer and critic of the Grant Administration.
+There was also evidence that the safe burglary jury had been tampered with.

+Centennial Exposition

+On the morning of May 10, 1876, the Centennial Exposition opened at Philadelphia's Fairmont Park.
+Thousands were in attendance on the Philadelphia streets.
+Grant rose to speak, saying the Exposition would "show in the direction of rivaling older and more advanced nations in law, medicine, and theology --- in science literature, philosophy, and the fine arts."

 Election of 1876

 In the presidential election of 1876, the Republicans nominated the fiscally conservative Rutherford B. Hayes and the Democrats nominated reformer Samuel Tilden.
 Results were split.
 Tilden received 51% of the popular vote; Hayes 48%; many black Republicans were not allowed to vote, however.
 Twenty key electoral votes remained undecided and in dispute.
-Both Republicans and Democrats claimed victory and the threat of a second civil war was eminent.
-Grant was watchful; encouraged Congress to settle the election by commission; and determined to keep a peaceful transfer of power.
-On January 29, 1877, Grant signed the Electoral Commission Act that gave a 15-member bipartisan commission power to determine electoral votes.
+Both Republicans and Democrats claimed victory, and the threat of a second civil war was imminent.
+Grant was watchful, encouraged Congress to settle the election by commission, and determined to keep a peaceful transfer of power.
+On January 29, 1877, Grant signed the Electoral Commission Act that gave a 15-member bipartisan commission the power to determine electoral votes.
 The commission gave Hayes 185 electoral votes; Tilden received 184.
-Grant's personal honesty, firmness, and even-handedness reassured the nation and a second civil war was averted.
+Grant's personal honesty, firmness, and even-handedness reassured the nation, and a second civil war was averted.

+Third term attempt 1880

+At the 1880 Republican Convention held in Chicago, Grant's Republican delegates, known as the 306, attempted to nominate Grant as the Republican nominee to run for a third presidential term.
+However, on the thirty-sixth ballot, the Republicans nominated Ohio Congressman James Garfield, with 399 votes.
+Grant, himself, did not attend the Convention in person.